prisma-labs/graphql-framework-experiment/README.md

 ### Overview

 Prisma Framework is a next-generation developer-centric tool chain focused on making the data layer easy.
-In turn, `pumpkins` makes it easy to integrate Prisma Framework into your app.
+In turn, `graphql-santa` makes it easy to integrate Prisma Framework into your app.
 You opt-in by creating a `schema.prisma` file somewhere in your project.
 Then, the following things automatically happen:

-1. Pumpkins CLI workflows are extended:
+1. graphql-santa CLI workflows are extended: db, dev, build
    1. On build, Prisma generators are run
    2. During dev, Prisma generators are run after prisma schema file changes
+   3. `db` command becomes powered by `prisma2 lift`
 2. The `nexus-prisma` Nexus plugin is automatically used.
 This you get access to `t.model` and `t.crud`.
 3. An instance of the generated Photon.JS client is a added to context under `photon` property
 4. The TypeScript types representing your Prisma models are registered as a Nexus data source.
 In short this enables proper typing of `parent` parameters in your resolves.
 They reflect the data of the correspondingly named Prisma model.